Amazon Web Services (AWS) is a major infrastructure of online and computing services run by Amazon.

 This Amazon Web Services review also reveals some drawbacks the provider has.
 So choosing AWS, keep these things in mind:

 A disorganized array of services - AWS offers dozens and dozens of services.
 Finding the right one can become a big challenge, especially for inexperienced users.
 And that makes Amazon hosting not really fit for everyone.

 User-friendliness - with AWS, you are responsible for your own server.
 It is optimized according to the plan, yet the rest is up to you.
 Without an installed cPanel, beginner users might get lost.

 Limited services - the monthly data transfer and disc space are limited.
 Make sure to check whether the limitations are fine for your projects.

 Amazon Web Services Review - Conclusion

-Amazon Web Services provides virtually all the services available in the market.
-But the truth remains that the services seem not be for everyone.
-AWS is a leading IaaS solution provider with the cutting-edge technology to provide excellent cloud web hosting services, yet it still has much to do about its disorganized array of services for intuitive navigation.
+Amazon Web Services review shoes, that it provides virtually all the services available in the market.
+But the truth remains that the services are not designed for everyone.

 While the performance, plans, and pricing seem to look great for every kind of project, beginners will find it difficult to use AWS services.

 However, businesses employing a bunch of experts can and do benefit of affordable and clear pricing, as well as great performance.

 AWS hosting is a great enterprise option, and while it can do web hosting really well, too, it's not an ideal option for everyone.